Meromorphic nearby cycle functors and monodromies of meromorphic functions (with Appendix by T. Saito): Introduction

 centered at $\frac{n}{2}$.
 Moreover, we define the motivic zeta function of the rational function $f$ and the motivic Milnor fiber as its limit.
+In fact, in \cite{Raibaut-2} Raibaut has defined the same objects earlier, but our proofs are different from his ones.
+In the last half of Section \ref{sect-2}, we also give more explicit formulas in terms of Newton polyhedrons.
 See Section \ref{sect-2} for the details.
-Then, assuming also that $f$ is non-degenerate at the origin $0 \in X= \CC^n$ and $P(x), Q(x)$ are convenient, we obtain combinatorial descriptions of the reduced Hodge spectrum $\tl{\rm sp}_{f,0}(t)$ of $F_0$ and the Jordan normal forms of $\Phi_{n-1, 0}$ for the eigenvalues $\lambda \not= 1$ as in Matsui-Takeuchi \cite{M-T-4}, Stapledon \cite{Stapledon} and Saito \cite{Saito}.
+Then, assuming also that $f$ is non-degenerate at the origin $0 \in X= \CC^n$ and $P(x), Q(x)$ are convenient, we obtain combinatorial descriptions of the reduced Hodge spectrum $\tl{\rm sp}_{f,0}(t)$ of $F_0$ and the Jordan normal forms of $\Phi_{n-1, 0}$ for the eigenvalues $\lambda \not= 1$ as in Esterov-Takeuchi \cite{E-T}, Matsui-Takeuchi \cite{M-T-4}, Stapledon \cite{Stapledon} and Saito \cite{Saito}.
 See Section \ref{sec:7} for the details.
 We can also globalize these results and obtain similar formulas for monodromies at infinity of the rational function $f(x)= \frac{P(x)}{Q(x)}$.
 They are natural generalizations of the results in Libgober-Sperber \cite{L-S}, Matsui-Takeuchi \cite{M-T-2}, \cite{M-T-3}, Stapledon \cite{Stapledon} and Takeuchi-Tib{\u a}r \cite{T-T}.
 See Section \ref{sec:9} for the details.

 {\bf Acknowledgement:} The authors would like to express their hearty gratitude to Professors David Massey and J\"org Sch\"urmann for useful discussions on the content of Section \ref{sec:s2}.
 Especially, by an idea of Professor David Massey we could simplify the proof of Theorem \ref{the-1}.
 The authors thank also Takahiro Saito for several fruitful discussions during the preparation of this paper.
 Especially, Lemma~\ref{weifillem} is due to him.
+Last but not least, they are very grateful to the anonymous referees whose suggestions have substentially improved this paper.
+The first author is partially supported by Vietnam National Foundation for Science and Technology Development (NAFOSTED) under grant number 101.04-2019.305 and by the bilateral joint research project between Vietnam Academy of Science and Technology (VAST) and the Japan Society for the Promotion of Science (JSPS) under the Grant QTJP01.02/21-23.